Table of Contents

 FTP Clients

 There are many FTP clients available on the web one can use to fetch files from our FTP site.
-Some clients are:
+We officially support two of them:

 We have become aware of some users using the Mac's Finder application to connect to the FTP server and copy the files.
 While convenient, it appears that Finder can silently truncate files while copying if the connection to the FTP server drops.
 Thus we do not recommend using Finder or Windows Explorer to copy the files: use a proper FTP program that will report errors.
 Above all, and regardless of the program used, you must check your files against the checksums after downloading as described above.